Home

 {The American South, both antebellum and modern, hosts many fine tales, but these have not risen to full genre status.}

-Young Adult tales are written for folks from about eleven to eighteen years of age.
+Young Adult tales are written for folks from about twelve to eighteen years of age.
 The protagonist is always of that age, as are most of the characters.
 He or she can live a bizarre magical life, or a dreary suburban one.
 There are few limits on the 'issues' dealt with, and readers will identify with the character's inner travails as well.
 (Adults will enjoy the better ones.)

 YA subgenre definitions (All)